Exercise and Alzheimer's

 The researchers concluded: “A simple exercise program, 1 hour twice a week, led to a significantly slower decline … in patients with [Alzheimer’s Disease]”

-A study published in the Journal of Neuroscience found that exercise decreased the amount of amyloid plaques, a harmful substance believed to be one of the primary causes of Alzheimer’s, from 40-50% in mice.
-This study is one of the most widely cited about Alzheimer’s and exercise because it describes the chemical reactions and pathways which explain how exercise decreases the chances of Alzheimer’s.
+A study published in the Journal of Neuroscience found that exercise decreased the amount of amyloid plaques, a harmful substance believed to be one of the primary causes of Alzheimer’s disease, from 40-50% in mice.
+This study is one of the most widely cited about Alzheimer’s disease and exercise because it describes the chemical reactions and pathways which explain how exercise decreases the chances of Alzheimer’s disease.

 The evidence shows that regular exercise not only reduces the risk of Alzheimer’s and cognitive decline, but that it can improve mental abilities in affected individuals.
 Exercise has also been shown to have many indirect benefits; exercise improves self-esteem, mood, and confidence which are all related to mental health.